impproductions/beamulator/ROADMAP.md

 # Roadmap

 ## Next
+- actor supervisor should be in charge of scheduling actor starts (so it does when it crashes)

+- multi-tenant todo example
 - reintroduce actor config into the mix
-- multi-tenant todo example
 - find a way to store runtime config along with simulation

 - ws add connection to log metadata